amartinM1/A2E-UI/readme.txt

     npm install
     yarn android

+If reinstalling node modules does not working you can try cleaning the gradle build:
+    cd android &&./gradlew clean
+    cd ..
+    yarn android

 If you get an error regarding watchman failing try running the following:
     watchman watch-del-all && watchman shutdown-server
     yarn android